 Keep learning at every point in your life

 Sapna Chadha always knew she wanted to work globally.
 She credits her move from the U.S. to Asia as one of the most pivotal moments in her career.
-However, she says, “That wasn’t something I strategized.
+However, she says, “That wasn’t something I strategised.
 It was because my husband needed to move to Asia for work.”
 In retrospect, Chadha wonders, “As women, are we as vocal around some of our desires as we could be?”

 Chadha advises others to actively “influence how your journey is, and not just wait to be asked for the next thing.
 If you’re not clear on what opportunities you want, you’ll just spend your time looking at everything.”
-She adds, “I’ve now realized that I should have a shortlist of jobs that I am most keen to pursue in the next few years.
+She adds, “I’ve now realised that I should have a shortlist of jobs that I am most keen to pursue in the next few years.
 And, most importantly, I should go for jobs that I don’t meet all the requirements for.”

 Chadha also posits that “to succeed in marketing in the next 10 years, you have to understand everything is becoming more technical.”
 While brand marketing is important, performance, growth, and digital marketing are vital.
 But, she says, “I think women believe somehow that they’re not good at technical components, so they don’t jump in.
 Well, you can learn anything at any point in your life.
 If women hold themselves back from the science of marketing, it’s not going to get them to their full potential.”